What’s in This Article

 What is a deer bedding area?

 A deer bedding area is a location where deer rest and seek shelter during the day.
-It is typically located in dense vegetation or wooded areas to provide cover and protection.
+It typically sits inside dense vegetation or wooded areas that provide cover and a clear line of escape from predators.

 How far do deer travel from their bedding area?